krishnagopika/Pretraining/Programming.md

 Before even starting code a programmer can come up with the algorithm using the informal language.
 For example if a person's age is above or equal to 18, they are eligibile to vote.
 The informal approch is

 ```
-If age is greater then or equal to 18
+IF age is greater then or equal to 18 THEN
      Print " Eligible to vote"
-else
+ELSE
      Print "Not Eligible to vote"
 ```